5 Random variables

 5.7 Central Limit Theorem

 The Central Limit Theorem (CLT) tells us that when the number of draws, also called the sample size, is large, the probability distribution of the sum of the independent draws is approximately normal.
-Because sampling models are used for so many data generation processes, the CLT is considered one of the most important mathematical insights in history.
+Given that sampling models are used for so many data generation processes, the CLT is considered one of the most important mathematical insights in history.

 Previously, we discussed that if we know that the distribution of a list of numbers is approximated by the normal distribution, all we need to describe the list are the average and standard deviation.
 We also know that the same applies to probability distributions.
 If a random variable has a probability distribution that is approximated with the normal distribution, then all we need to describe the probability distribution are the average and standard deviation, referred to as the expected value and standard error.